 Regular students completing the four-year course of study receive a diploma carrying the degree of Master of Theology (Th.M.).
-Irregular students upon satisfactory completion of the four-year course receive a certificate without degree and are eligible to receive the degree diploma (Th.M.) at a later date, within five years, upon the presentation of a satisfactory college transcript and degree.
+Irregular students upon satisfactory completion of the four-year course receive a certificate without degree and are eligible to receive the degree diploma (Th.M.) at a later date, within five years, upon the presentation of a satisfactory college transcript and degree provided they continue to be in doctrinal agreement.
 Transfer of credits for work done in Seminary toward a college degree is judged to be inadvisable.
 If such transfer of credits is made, additional work in the Seminary shall be required for the degree diploma as the faculty may deem necessary under the circumstances.
-A graduation fee of \$12.00 is charged, which includes the cost of diploma, rental of cap, gown, hood and incidentals.
+A graduation fee of \$15.00 is charged, which includes the cost of diploma, rental of cap, gown, hood and incidentals.
 A fee of \$5.00 is charged for exchange of a certificate for a degree diploma.